 With its two major domestic competitors both being completely revised for MY 2019, the 2019 Ford F-150 has its work cut out for it.
 The only thing is, Blue Oval brass won’t lift a finger in order to change things around.
 And, why would they?
 The best-selling American vehicle of all time will hardly feel the blow by potentially losing a few thousand out of its regular 800,000 plus buyers.
 Despite the Chevy Silverado and Ram 1500 being modernized, the Ford F-150 will surely beat them both with ease.
 Yet, people in the market for the F-150 specifically, would be better advised to wait for MY 2020 when the F-Series full-size truck is set to receive a similar treatment as its two main rivals.

 There is one upside of buying the Ford F-150 in 2019, though.
 Like it’s competitors, it too will offer an optional diesel engine.
-The F-150 will be joining the ranks of the half-ton diesels by offering the 3.0L Power Stroke turbodiesel V6 mill worthy of 250 hp and 440 lb-ft of torque.
+The F-150 will be joining the ranks of the half-ton diesels by offering the 3.0L Power Stroke turbodiesel V6 mill worthy of 250 hp and 440 lb-ft of rotational force.
 F-150s fitted with the Power Stroke diesel engine will be tied to the new 10-speed automatic transmission and should deliver up to 30 mpg on the highway, making them some of the most efficient models in the lineup.
 On the downside, this will considerably raise the cost of the half-ton truck and put it up against much more upscale gasoline units from within the F-150’s lineup itself.